 I remember how it felt to build chords in the choir.
 But I’d heard music all my life and knew what to expect.
 Still, it was transcendent to be one of the instruments.

-And then I think about the first person to flat the third, who made the triad minor and knew it wasn’t a mistake, knew it wasn’t evil, and wept just the same.
+And then I imagine the first person to flat the third, who made the triad minor and knew it wasn’t a mistake, knew it wasn’t evil, and wept just the same.